 So…forget yoga, meditation, weekend retreats, and time management courses.
 If you really want to relax, all you need is a Viennese café and your reading glasses.

-(Of course, you may attract an inquiring look or two at some point.
-And most of us understand that this wonderful aspect of coffee house life should not be abused.)
+Of course, you may attract an inquiring look or two at some point.
+And most of us understand that this wonderful aspect of coffee house life should not be abused.

-This congeniality and leisurely approach to the day turned Vienna’s cafés into legendary meeting places for artists and actors, poets and politicians, writers, intellectuals, and revolutionaries.
+Anyway, the congenial and leisurely approach to the day turned Vienna’s cafés into legendary meeting places for artists and actors, poets and politicians, writers, intellectuals, and revolutionaries.

 Many of the world’s famous names worked, relaxed, conversed, exchanged news, and debated in Vienna’s coffee houses.
 Beethoven, Klimt, Freud, and Trotsky, to name but a few.